-Capped GEARS (each, a "Security" and collectively, the "Securities") are unconditional, unsecured and unsubordinated debt securities issued by Royal Bank of Canada with returns linked to an unequally weighted basket (the "Underlying," or the "Basket") of four ETFs, consisting of the SPDRS&P 500® ETF (38% weighting), the iShares® Russell 2000 ETF (17% weighting), the iShares® MSCI EAFE ETF (31% weighting), and the iShares® MSCI Emerging Markets ETF (14% weighting) (the "Index Funds" and, each, an "Index Fund").
+Capped GEARS (each, a "Security" and collectively, the "Securities") are unconditional, unsecured and unsubordinated debt securities issued by Royal Bank of Canada with returns linked to an unequally weighted basket (the "Underlying," or the "Basket") of four ETFs, consisting of the SPD S&P 500[®] ETF (38% weighting), the iShares[®] Russell 2000 ETF (17% weighting), the iShares[®] MSCI EAFE ETF (31% weighting), and the iShares[®] MSCI Emerging Markets ETF (14% weighting) (the "Index Funds" and, each, an "Index Fund").
 If the Underlying Return (as defined below) is positive, we will repay the principal amount at maturity plus pay a return equal to 3 (the "Upside Gearing") times the Underlying Return, up to the Maximum Gain.
 If the Underlying Return is negative, we will pay less than the principal amount at maturity and you will lose 1% of the principal amount of your Securities for every 1% decline in the level of the Underlying, up to a loss of 100% of your investment.
 Investing in the Securities involves significant risks.
 The Securities do not pay dividends or interest.
 You may lose some or all of the principal amount.
 Any payment on the Securities, including any repayment of principal, is subject to our creditworthiness.
 If we were to default on our payment obligations, you may not receive any amounts owed to you under the Securities and you could lose your entire investment.
 The Securities will not be listed on any securities exchange.
 Non-U.S. holders will not be subject to withholding on dividend equivalent payments under Section 871(m) of the U.S. Internal Revenue Code.
 Please see the discussion below under "U.S. Federal Income Tax Consequences," which applies to the Securities.

-Features
+Features Key Dates

-- q Enhanced Growth Potential Up to the Maximum Gain At maturity, if the Underlying Return is positive, we will pay you the principal amount plus a return equal to the Upside Gearing times the Underlying Return, up to the Maximum Gain. - q Full Downside Market Exposure If the Underlying Return is zero, we will pay the full principal amount at maturity.
-However, if the Underlying Return is negative, investors will be exposed to the full downside performance of the Underlying, and we will pay less than the full principal amount, resulting in a loss of the principal amount that is proportionate to the percentage decline in the Underlying.
+Enhanced Growth Potential Up to the Maximum Gain - At maturity, if the Underlying Return is positive, we will pay qyou the principal amount plus a return equal to the Upside Gearing times the Underlying Return, up to the Maximum Gain.

+Full Downside Market Exposure - If the Underlying Return is zero, we will pay the full principal amount at maturity.
+However, if the Underlying Return is negative, investors will be exposed to the full downside performance of the Underlying, and we will pay less than the full principal amount, resulting in a loss of the principal amount that is

+^q proportionate to the percentage decline in the Underlying.
 Accordingly, you may lose some or all of the principal amount of the Securities.
 Any payment on the Securities, including any repayment of principal, is subject to our creditworthiness.

-Key Dates

-Trade Date

-April 12, 2017
+Trade Date April 12, 2017

-Settlement Date April 18,
+Settlement Date April 18, 2017

-Final Valuation Date July 12,
+Final Valuation Date 1 July 12, 2018

-Maturity Date July
+Maturity Date 1 July 17, 2018

-- Expected.
-In the event that we make any change to the expected Trade Date and Settlement Date, the Final Valuation Date and Maturity Date will be changed so that the stated term of the Securities remains approximately the same. - Subject to postponement in the event of a market disruption event and as described under "General Terms of the Securities Payment at Maturity" in the accompanying product prospectus supplement no. UBS-EQUITY-1.
+Subject to postponement in the event of a market disruption event and as described under "General Terms of the Securities - Payment at Maturity" in the accompanying product prospectus supplement no. UBS-EQUITY-1.
 NOTICE TO INVESTORS: THE SECURITIES ARE SIGNIFICANTLY RISKIER THAN CONVENTIONAL DEBT INSTRUMENTS.
-THE ISSUER IS NOT NECESSARILY OBLIGATED TO REPAY THE FULL PRINCIPAL AMOUNT OF THE SECURITIES AT MATURITY, AND THE SECURITIES HAVE FULL
+THE ISSUER IS NOT NECESSARILY OBLIGATED TO REPAY THE FULL PRINCIPAL AMOUNT OF THE SECURITIES AT MATURITY, AND THE SECURITIES HAVE FULL DOWNSIDE MARKET RISK SIMILAR TO THE UNDERLYING.
+THIS MARKET RISK IS IN ADDITION TO

-DOWNSIDE MARKET RISK SIMILAR TO THE UNDERLYING.
-THIS MARKET RISK IS IN ADDITION TO THE CREDIT RISK INHERENT IN PURCHASING OUR DEBT OBLIGATION.
+THE CREDIT RISK INHERENT IN PURCHASING OUR DEBT OBLIGATION.
 YOU SHOULD NOT PURCHASE THE SECURITIES IF YOU DO NOT UNDERSTAND OR ARE NOT COMFORTABLE WITH THE SIGNIFICANT RISKS INVOLVED IN INVESTING IN THE SECURITIES.